 Chancellor Motley was referring to the university's Project Labor Agreement.
 As UMass Boston moves forward with a master plan that includes the construction of an Integrated Sciences Complex, general academic building, and eventually residence halls, all projects -- large and small -- are exclusively reserved for union shops.

 "This agreement is good for the university, good for workers, and good for our community," he said.

 Several city and state officials attended the breakfast.
 State Representative Marty Walsh, who is also a Labor Resource Center Advisory Board member, spoke to the importance of educating the next generation about labor unions.
-Also in attendence were Boston City Councilor Maureen Feeney, an alumna of the Labor Resource Center, State Representative Nick Collins, City Councilor Felix Arroyo, State Representative Russell Holmes, and state Secretary of Labor Joanne Goldstein.
+Also in attendance were Boston City Councilor Maureen Feeney, an alumna of the Labor Resource Center, State Representative Nick Collins, City Councilor Felix Arroyo, State Representative Russell Holmes, and state Secretary of Labor Joanne Goldstein.

 Director Susan Moir had several announcements to share about the Labor Resource Center.
 For the first time since its opening in 1981, the center was able to hire its first dedicated Labor Studies professor, Jeff Crosby, president of the IUE-CWA Local 201 and the North Shore Labor Council.

 The center is also expanding its Labor Studies Program.
 While it currently provides the only Labor Studies Bachelor's degree program in New England and a professional certificate in Labor Studies and Leadership, the Labor Resource Center will soon also offer a Labor Studies minor.